 EMS time gaps are classed as any periods when vessels are at sea and capable of dredging but the EMS did not log data, usually due to system errors or breakdowns.
 It is established whether a vessel was at sea primarily using Automatic Identification System (AIS) data.
 AIS is a separate vessel tracking system required by law.
-Periods when vessels are alongside in port are discounted.
+Periods when vessels are alongside in port or in other countries are discounted.